 SNR: Who are some of your favorite writers?

 PB: There are a lot of good writers out there and it’s hard to pick just a few.
 I fell like one of those actors receiving some kind of reward but hesitate thanking everyone because I know I will inevitable leave someone out.
-However, having said that, I do like Jeremy Robinson, not only because his reads just plain fun and fast paced but because he is a genius in marketing his books.
-Jeffery Deaver is another who comes to mind with his crime thrillers.
-Not only does he spin a good tale but he educates you about the subject along the way, and you don’t even realize it!

-SNR: If you could be any one of your characters in any of the stories who would it be and why?
+your characters in any of the stories who would it be and why?

 PB: For me, I think it would be Evan Grant from Shooting Star.
 How cool would it be to be an astronaut?
 I grew up on Star Trek, Star Wars, Battle Star Galactica and Babylon 5.
 I spent my entire life “in Space” so to speak so I think it would be great to really be out there.
 Looking at pictures is not the same thing as actually being there.